 Ages and Stages in Labradoodle Puppy Training

 It’s great to have goals and aims when you are training your dog.
-And logical to know how far you expect a puppy to be able to have come at different ages.
+And logical to know how far you expect a puppy to be able to have come at different developmental stages.
 But don’t worry if your dog is taking her time to learn some skills.

 Labradoodles are clever and focussed, but they also have a fairly high prey drive.
 So don’t expect your dog to be able to perfectly recall away from a running rabbit at a few weeks old.